 Up to around episode ten we walk through several unrelated cases, but then after that the main case the show focuses on is Yeol Moo's little brother who was murdered and the case that was never solved.
 The statute of limitations is about to run out so the team works on the case feverishly, several of the prosecutors a lot more reluctantly because they may have something to hide.

 Now.
-It's theoretically possible that most of these prosecutors working together could all be tied together because of one little boy, but it's not very probable in real life; but hey, this is fantasy, so just go along for the ride, right folks?!
+It's theoretically possible that most of these prosecutors working together could all be tied together because of one little boy, but it's not very probable in real life; but hey, this is fantasy, so just go along for the ride!
 You need to suspend your disbelief for this one!
 Go with the flow, even if it's crazy!
-New evidence is uncovered that should have been uncovered at the time of the crime and the writers lead you to think it's possible that Chief Moon could be behind it all and kept quiet for years, that Dong Chi could have actually murdered the murderer at the scene of the crime, that Kang Soo could suddenly remember details about being locked in a trunk with the victim for hours before he escaped while the other boy died, that the murderer had an identical twin who is falsely accused of the crime because they aren't sure the real murderer is dead, that through all this turmoil romance blossoms, etc. etc. etc. See what I meant earlier by messy writing?
+New evidence is uncovered that should have been uncovered at the time of the crime and the writers lead you to think it's possible that Chief Moon could be behind it all and kept quiet for years, that Dong Chi could have actually murdered the murderer at the scene of the crime, that Kang Soo could suddenly remember details about being locked in a trunk with the victim for hours before he escaped while the other boy died, that the murderer had an identical twin who is falsely accused of the crime because they aren't sure the real murderer is dead, that through all this turmoil romance blossoms, etc. etc. etc.

 Then the end of the show becomes bizarre and artsy-fartsy in the extreme!
 The cameramen seem to want to act like Fellini, wasting minutes having the camera travel down empty hallways, looking into empty offices, before it lands on the picture, above, which tells us nothing about the fates of these people; then the writers have the main couple obliquely referring to sex in an empty courtroom, with words that really make no sense - "Want to do it outside?"
 "Sure, let's go!"
 Huh???
 Do WHAT outside?
 It's never explained but it must mean sex, right?
 LOL.
 Crazy!

-Watch this if you like legal dramas, or like the stars, but the writers need to find other jobs.
+Watch this if you like legal dramas, or like the stars.
+It's outstanding - up until the last 5 to 10 minutes. ;)

 HOME TO KOREAN DRAMA REVIEWS